Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Lourdes University Closure: What Actually Happened

-Lourdes isn’t alone.
-A February 24, 2026 NPR/Ohio Statewide News story placed the Lourdes announcement inside a broader national trend of Catholic colleges closing in response to declining enrollment and tightening budgets.
-Inside Higher Ed also covered the announcement on the day it broke, and Ohio’s Department of Job and Family Services filed the required WARN Act notice the following month.
+A February 24, 2026 NPR/Ohio Statewide News story placed the Lourdes announcement inside a broader national trend of Catholic colleges closing in response to declining enrollment.
+Inside Higher Ed covered the announcement on the day it broke.

 Classes will continue normally through the rest of spring 2026.
-The university has formally signed more than two dozen teach-out and transfer agreements to protect students across every program — and for the DNP-CRNA cohort, those agreements have very real, very actionable pathways.
+The university has formally signed more than two dozen teach-out and transfer agreements to protect students across every program.

 What Happens to the Lourdes CRNA Program Specifically

 The nurse anesthesia program closes with the university.
-Here’s the key information for current students and recent graduates:
+Here is what the closure means for each cohort:

-- Class of 2026 (final cohort): Completes their degree at Lourdes on schedule before closure.
+- Class of 2026 (final cohort): Completes the DNP at Lourdes on schedule before closure.

-- Class of 2027 and 2028: Will finish through the Wayne State University teach-out partnership (details below).
+- Classes of 2027 and 2028: Will finish through the formal teach-out partnerships described below.

 - No new admissions: Lourdes stopped accepting applications after the closure announcement.

-- Accreditation: The program held “Continued Accreditation” with the COA throughout its life, right up to closure.
+- Accreditation status: The program held “Continued Accreditation” with the COA throughout its life, right up to closure.

 Wayne State at a Glance